 According to the American Society for Reproductive Medicine (ASRM), up to 10 percent of all women have endometriosis.
 However, not all women with endometriosis experience the same symptoms, and symptom severity does not correlate with the extent of the disease.
 To classify the disease, physicians evaluate patients using a system of staging that takes into account the location, extent, and depth of the endometrial lesions, as well as the presence and severity of adhesions and the presence and size of ovarian endometriomas.

 What are the stages?

 There are four stages of endometriosis: minimal, mild, moderate, or severe endometriosis.

-Stage I — minimal endometriosis is characterized by isolated implants and no significant adhesions
+Minimal endometriosis also called stage 1 endometriosis, and is characterized by isolated implants and no significant adhesions.

-Stage II — mild endometriosis by superficial implants less than 5 cm in aggregate without significant adhesions.
+Mild endometriosis (stage 2) is characterized by superficial implants that measure less than 5 cm in diameter without significant adhesions.

 Moderate endometriosis (stage 3) involves multiple deep implants, small cysts on one or both ovaries, and the presence of flimsy adhesions.

 Severe endometriosis (stage 4) consists of multiple deep implants, large cysts on one or both ovaries, and thick adhesions.